huaweicloud/terraform-provider-hcs/docs/resources/as_bandwidth_policy.md

 # hcs_as_bandwidth_policy

-Manages an AS bandwidth scaling policy resource within HuaweiCloud.
+Manages an AS bandwidth scaling policy resource within HuaweiCloudStack.

 -> AS cannot scale yearly/monthly bandwidths.